 Programs are scheduled throughout the year, and include:

 The Prairie Talk series, offering stories of cowboys and cowgirls (past and present), land, rock, and sky - from families who have been ranching the Flint Hills for many generations.

 Events bring community together for music concerts, barn dances, and educational programs.

 A Day on the Prairie gives school children a chance to unplug for a day outdoors— they wade and hike along the the creek, skip rocks, learning about history, explore an old barn.

-Volunteer workdays, held the first Saturday of every month, bring together dozens of volunteers working to preserve this historic site.
+Volunteer workdays, held the first Saturday of most every month, bring together dozens of volunteers working to preserve this historic site.

 - Other Museums: